TheatrumMundi/TheatrumMundi/_posts/2023-01-01-petals-for-unsinn-et-al.markdown

 Beauty is where the real begins to abstract itself・

-The effect of an ordinary person today is as jarring againtst a city like Venice as the same in nature.
+The effect of an ordinary person today is as jarring against a city like Venice as the same in nature.
 We used to, and still do in translated forms, speak of nature and culture; and the old culture has become new nature as it fosilized・